spapas/phxcrd/README.md

 * A i18n enabled Phoenix datepicker
 * Properly configure phoenix presence along with a small demonstration
 * Properly configure phoenix live view along with a small demonstration
+* An example of file uploading and usage of sendfile to implement authorization on uploaded files

 ## Missing stuff